Percy Stout: Sporting career

 Stout was born in Gloucester, England, in 1875, the son of rower William Stout.
 His father gave several of his sons middle names connected to rowing, and Stout was no exception with his being taken from the Wyfold Challenge Cup.
 Stout was educated at Crypt Grammar School, where he took up association football.

 Several of Stout's brothers were high-profile sportsmen, and he followed younger brother Frank in joining association football team Gloucester City.
 While playing for Gloucester, Stout suggested the formation of a Bristol and District League, which was set up in 1892.
 Stout is also reported to have played for Wickwar and Corinthian F.C. before switching to rugby union in 1895.

-Stout would spend the greater part of his rugby career with Gloucester, along with his brother Frank.
+Stout spent the greater part of his rugby career with Gloucester, along with his brother Frank.
 Stout also played at county level for Gloucestershire.
 During the 1897–1898 season he was selected for invitational touring team the Barbarians, and that year he was also offered a place in the England national team.
 His first international match was in the 1898 Home Nations Championship, an away game at Edinburgh against Scotland.
 The match saw Stout join his brother Frank in the team, an England international since 1896.
 The game ended in a three all draw.
 Percy played in one more game in the 1898 series, a win over Wales.
 Stout scored his only international try in that match, a game which also saw Frank score a try.
 This was the first time that brothers had both scored international tries in the same game for England.
 The next time this feat was achieved was in the 1993 Five Nations Championship by Rory and Tony Underwood.

 Stout played in three more games for England, all in the 1899 Home Nations Championship.
 Stout was taken from the wing and placed at centre in each of the games of the Championship.
 It was a torrid season for England, losing each of the games to come bottom of the table.
 Stout was never selected for England again, and in 1900 he left Gloucester, playing for Richmond F.C. and Bristol before retiring from rugby.